How to Make Silver Color Paint at Home?

 Silver is a great paint for many projects, especially for decorative walls, household decor objects, and smaller craft works.
 It can also be used to replace scratched or worn-out silver paint on your vehicle or imitation jewelry.

-And that’s where creating the silver color paint gives you considerably more control compared to purchasing the one from the store.
+And that’s where creating the silver color paint gives you considerably more control compared to purchasing one from the store.
 It’s much easier to mix and find the right hue when you need to match a specific shade or strength of silver paint.

 However, sometimes you will need to learn from your mistakes and try again using small amounts of paint until you find the right mixture that gives you the results that you want.